OmniCode: A Benchmark for Evaluating Software Engineering Agents: Evaluation of LLM Coding Agents on

-\mypara{New style errors introduced during Style-Fixing attempts} Apart from using \autoref{eq:style_score_definition} as a general metric that takes code functionality into account, we also check how the agents perform on Style-Fixing tasks with $Fix Rate = resolved / original$ and $Error Ratio = (unresolved + new) / original$.
-Based on the results shown in \autoref{tab:style_scores}, we can see that while the Fix Rate is relatively high across models and languages, this metric alone overstates the style-fixing reliability of coding agents.
+\mypara{New errors introduced during Style-Fixing} Apart from using Equation~\ref{eq:style_score_definition} as a general metric that takes code functionality into account, we also check how the agents perform on Style-Fixing tasks with $Fix Rate = resolved / original$ and $Error Ratio = (unresolved + new) / original$.
+Based on the results shown in Table~\ref{tab:style_scores}, we can see that while the Fix Rate is relatively high across models and languages, this metric alone overstates the style-fixing reliability of coding agents.
 The Error Ratio exposes a tendency for style-fixing attempts to introduce new style errors to the code, particularly for structurally complex languages like Java and C++.
 Python shows the lowest error ratios, which implies that most fixes resolve style violations without substantial side effects.
 Java and C++ have significantly higher error ratios, reflecting the fragility of style-only transformations in larger codebases.
-Qualitative analysis of the Style-Fixing tasks and error types is presented in \autoref{style_review_analysis}.
+Qualitative analysis of the Style-Fixing tasks and error types is presented in Appendix~\ref{style_review_analysis}.

-\mypara{Providing Reviews helps solve issues} We hypothesized that providing structured feedback would improve performance over a Bug-Fixing task by guiding the agent.
-We sampled instances with gold patches of higher complexity to generate reviews via \autoref{sec:codereview} for the Review-Response task.
+\mypara{Providing Reviews helps solve issues} We hypothesized that providing structured feedback would improve performance on tasks by guiding the agent.
+We sampled instances with gold patches of higher complexity to generate reviews via the procedure in Section~\ref{sec:codereview} for the Review-Response task.
 Comparing performance on this subset, we observe that Review-Response consistently resolved more unique instances than Bug-Fixing (without reviews).
 For Java, it uniquely resolved 15 instances versus Bug-Fixing's 4, a pattern that held for C++ (4 vs. 2) and Python (22 vs. 20).
 The seemingly contradictory raw scores in Table~\ref{tab:sweagent_langs} for Python (\PyDeepSeekBug~Bug-Fixing vs. \PyDeepSeekReview~Review-Response) are explained by the non-review instances being comparatively easier, with a high 65.1\% resolution rate.